Opportunities for Asian Studies Graduate Students

 - Ability to gather and perform basic research

-- Communication skills sufficient to assemble, organize, and report trade-related
+- Communication skills sufficient to assemble, organize, and report trade-related information

 Please send resume and cover letter to the